9oelM/stitches-chain/README.md

 >
 > And I really mean it.
 Because this is for the average-ish people who still want to break into L1 development.

-The goal is to:
+The goal is:
-1. Implement minimal PoS chain at a consensus layer.
+1. **PoS Consensus Layer**.
+Implement minimal PoS chain at a consensus layer.
 Execution layer is not dealt with for now.
-1. Sufficiently replicate certain features/ERCs/EIPs of Ethereum Beacon chain in a rather inefficient but educative manner
+1. **Ethereum relevance**.
+Sufficiently replicate certain features/ERCs/EIPs of Ethereum Beacon chain in a rather inefficient but educative manner
-1. Overly annotate the code in such a way that developers coming from other domains (web2/smart contract development/fullstack) would understand what is going on in the code.
+1. **Obsessive documentation**.
+Overly annotate the code in such a way that developers coming from other domains (web2/smart contract development/fullstack) would understand what is going on in the code.

 The project is divided up into modular crates: